mike325/nvim/README.md

 or just clone it there

     git clone --recursive https://git.prodeveloper.me/mike/.vim.git ~/.config/nvim

+To use Neovim in Windows (highly unstable and not well tested) clone the repo in the following location

+    git clone --recursive https://git.prodeveloper.me/mike/.vim.git ~/AppData/Local/nvim/

 Once you have cloned the repo just run `:PlugInstall` inside Vim/Neovim to complete the installation process.